-- Monitor the effects of current and new treatments on growth, puberty, liver function and long term safety etc, provide comparative audit data, and provide anonymised data for valid research in this field.
+The electronic register will monitor the effects of current and new treatments on growth, puberty, liver function and long term safety etc, provide comparative audit data, and provide anonymised data for valid research in this field.

-The Key Findings from the organisational and clinical audit:
+Key findings from the organisational and clinical audit in 2010:

-• Organisational aspects of the care pathway for FH are still being developed, but current resources are inadequate to cope with the identification of the predicted FH relatives of affected cases UK wide.
+- Organisational aspects of the care pathway for FH are still being developed, but current resources are inadequate to cope with the identification of the predicted FH relatives of affected cases across the UK.
 This includes access to trained staff (86% of sites had no lipid specialist nurses), IT provision and pedigree drawing.

-• While there is good access to DNA diagnosis and funding for DNA testing in the devolved provinces, access and funding in England is poor.
+- While there is good access to DNA diagnosis, and funding for DNA testing in the devolved nations, access and funding in England is poor.

-• There is a shortfall in child-focused services throughout the country, with only 26% of sites offering paediatric FH services.
-Where such services were audited they are of a good standard.
+- There is a shortfall in child-focused services throughout the country, with only 26% of sites offering paediatric FH services.
+Where such services have been audited they are of a good standard.

-• While good management of FH patients is occurring in both small and large sites, there is some evidence that small sites adhere less fully to key aspects of the guideline.
-This is particularly with respect to annual review, collection of detailed pedigree data and initiation of cascade testing.
+- While good management of FH patients is occurring in both small and large sites, there is some evidence that small sites adhere less fully to key aspects of the guideline.
+This is particularly the case with respect to annual review, collection of detailed pedigree data and initiation of cascade testing.

-A pilot project was undertaken by the Royal College of Physicians to audit the organisation of services and clinical management of care for patients with FH, based on the NICE guidelines.
+A pilot project was undertaken by the RCP to audit the organisation of services and clinical management of care for patients with FH, based on the NICE guidelines.

 The pilot project surveyed 12 sites in England and two in Wales.
 The full report is available below.